marijnh/Eloquent-JavaScript/13_browser.md

 {{index compatibility}}

 The new players had a more serious attitude toward ((standards)) and better ((engineering)) practices, giving us less incompatibility and fewer ((bug))s.
 Microsoft, seeing its market share crumble, came around and adopted these attitudes in its Edge browser, which replaces Internet Explorer.
 If you are starting to learn web development today, consider yourself lucky.
 The latest versions of the major browsers behave quite uniformly and have relatively few bugs.

+Unfortunately, with Firefox's market share getting ever smaller, and Edge becoming just a wrapper around Chrome's core in 2018, this uniformity might once again take the form of a single vendor—Google, this time—having enough control over the browser market to push its idea of what the Web should look like onto the rest of the world.